 Registration to the Melbourne International Open made less than 72 hours prior to the entries close time will incur an additional $40 fee.
 The organisers reserve the right to accept entries beyond the entries close time at an additional fee.
 Late entry players will be manually entered into the draw and will be paired and begin playing after the start of the round.

-If a player is unable to play a round (for any reason), they may request a bye from the Chief Arbiter.
+If a player in the Amateurs division is unable to play a round (for any reason), they may request a bye from the Chief Arbiter.

 Such a request must be made prior to the commencement of the previous round to the round concerned (i.e. A request for a bye in Round Four, must be made before the start of Round Three).